pickiey/dotfiles/README.md

-# Be careful to use setup.sh cuz this remove .vimrc, .zshrc, .tmux.conf
+# Be careful to use setup.sh cuz it replaces .vimrc, .zshrc, .tmux.conf

 ## At first
 ``` sh